-ÉMMSOTA has a part time teacher librarian who works closely with teachers and their students.
-Students are welcome to go to the Learning Commons with their teacher's permission.
-Sometimes teachers will bring the whole class into the Learning Commons to work on special research for their projects and inquiries.
+Teachers will also bring the whole class into the Learning Commons to work on special research for their projects and inquiries.
 Students are responsible for caring for resources on loan and for noting the due date, returning them in good condition or paying for the replacement or repair of materials signed out to them.
 The Learning Commons is open regularly for student use in signing out and returning books, reading, homework, research, helping friends and classmates with their work, and meeting with other students to work on projects.